 As semi-supervised learning combines the best of both, it helps tackle the challenges in both approaches; classification, time, costs, and high volumes of data.

 It is ideally used for cases where a small number of training data can bring noteworthy results in terms of accuracy (e.g. classification of identity documents).

 How do you know which machine learning approach to choose from?
 The answer is simple; you don’t need to.
 Especially when many vendors provide out-of-the-box OCR solutions.
 Now the role of machine learning is explained, we cover the role of AI next.

-AI for automation
+AI for Automation

 With AI embedded into the OCR software, the solution can constantly adapt and learn to recognize the data more accurately.
 It can create a deep understanding of semantics and widen the range of supported languages, formats, layouts, and document types.

-What AI does is that it allows the OCR software or system to analyze all available data, find correlations, and create an information-rich knowledge base.
+What AI does is it allows the OCR software or system to analyze all available data, find correlations, and create an information-rich knowledge base.
 The knowledge base that AI creates can adapt over time, which can help with the progression of data extraction accuracy.

 The best part of AI is that it replicates human capabilities to scan and understand the key insights with high speed and accuracy.